MixinNetwork/mixin/INSCRIPTION.md

 	// at the same time  as defined by the mode
 	//
 	// For MAO, the ratio will be 0.9, and each collectible will only cost
-	// 10% of the unit tokens, so only the inscribers have NFTs, but not the
+	// 10% of the unit tokens, so only the inscribers have NFTs, but not
-	// the treasury tokens, however they can combine to NFT when vacant.
+	// the treasury tokens, however they can occupy a vacant NFT.
 	Treasury *struct {
 		Ratio     string `json:"ratio"`
 		Recipient string `json:"recipient"`